-(1) For the band 5.15-5.25 GHz, the peak transmit power over the frequency band of operation shall not exceed 50 mW.
-In addition, the peak power spectral density shall not exceed 2.5 mW/MHz.
+(1) For the band 5.15-5.25 GHz, the peak transmit power over the frequency band of operation shall not exceed the lesser of 50 mW or 4 dBm + 10logB, where B is the 26-dB emission bandwidth in MHz.
+In addition, the peak power spectral density shall not exceed 4 dBm in any 1-MHz band.
 If transmitting antennas of directional gain greater than 6 dBi are used, both the peak transmit power and the peak power spectral density shall be reduced by the amount in dB that the directional gain of the antenna exceeds 6 dBi.

-(2) For the band 5.25-5.35 GHz, the peak transmit power over the frequency band of operation shall not exceed 250 mW.
-In addition, the peak power spectral density shall not exceed 12.5 mW/MHz.
-If transmitting antennas of directional gain greater than 6 dBi are used, both the peak transmit power and the peak power spectral density shall be reduced by the amount in dB that the directional gain of the antenna exceeds 6 dBi.
+(2) For the band 5.25-5.35 GHz, the peak transmit power over the frequency band of operation shall not exceed the lesser of 250 mW or 11 dBm + 10logB, where B is the 26-dB emission bandwidth in MHz.
+In addition, the peak power spectral density shall not exceed 11 dBm in any 1-MHz band.
+If transmitting antennas of directional gain greater than 6 dBi are used, both the peak transmit power and the peak power spectral density shall be reduced by the amount in dB that the directional gain of the antenna exceeds $\boldsymbol{6}$ dBi.